GNRC Third Forum – Europe Report

 Children's situation in Europe

 Europe is a continent full of rich traditions and cultural and religious diversities.
 It has been enriched by its contacts and exchanges, not without violence and domination, with a variety of other cultures and civilizations.
 With greatest unrest around the world, many people look at Europe as a place to live and rebuild their lives affected, in many cases, by hunger and violence.
 This situation is putting big challenges not only to the European governments, but also to the civil society and to people of faith.
-Is Europe ready to share and embrace those who have been their neighbours for many generations and those who are just entering their frontiers?
+Is Europe ready to share and embrace those who have been their neighbors for many generations and those who are just entering their frontiers?
 The question of uniting communities in an atmosphere of respect and mutual understanding is one of the biggest challenges for Europe today.

 Human rights are on the whole respected in most European countries, yet there are millions of children in Europe who are deprived of their fundamental rights.
 According to a June 2007 report of the European Parliament, over the next twelve months, around 3,500 children under the age of 15 will die as a result of physical assault and neglect in the world’s richest nations.
 One out of every ten school children, faces violence at schools -some of it so traumatic that suicide seems the only way out.